top of page

 • Effectively doubles the output of parent machine, without adding another operator

-• Automatic unload of machine table when cutting cycle is ended.
+• Automatic unload of machine table when cutting cycle has ended

-• Single cell operator located to unload cut parts scrap.
+• Single cell operator to unload cut parts and scrap

-• Automatic stacker station with high speed pick & place unit to re-stack carrier panel.
+• Automatic stacker station to re-stack carrier panel

-• Automatic infeed cylinders to load machine table as soon as it is clear.
+• Automatic infeed cylinders and powered rollers to load machine table

-• Powered stops in machine table automatically locate material sizes (5×10, 4×8 etc)
+• Stops on machine table automatically locates material sizes (5×10, 4×8 etc)

 Highlights: